 - The risk is between 15% and 30% without breastfeeding.

 - The risk can go up to 45% if the mother breastfeeds her child.

 Prevention strategies can reduce this risk to less than 2%.
-If you are a pregnant woman concerned about HIV, experts recommend that you take these steps:
+If you are a pregnant woman concerned about HIV, experts recommend that you:

 - Get an HIV test.
-If you know you have HIV, you can take steps to lower your baby's risk.
+If you know you have HIV, you can take steps to lower your baby's risk for infection.